Low Back Pain in female high school athletes lumbar spondylosis

 Low Back Pain in female high school athletes.
 A look at lumbar spondylosis

-In this article we are going to talk about your daughter, her sports and her back pain.
-If you are reading this article it is likely that your daughter has been diagnosed with lumbar spondylolysis, that is a stress fracture or cracks in her vertebrae that is causing her pain and preventing her from playing sports or from being a happy teenager.
+In this article, we are going to talk about your daughter, her sports, and her back pain.
+If you are reading this article it is likely that your daughter has been diagnosed with lumbar spondylolysis, which is a stress fracture or cracks in her vertebrae that is causing her pain and preventing her from playing sports or from being a happy teenager.
 We will also explore the various treatments that may work and treatments that may accelerate healing and get her back to her game perhaps a little faster including a regenerative injection program to strengthen the core spinal ligaments.

 We often get emails from the parents of young athletes who need to register their daughter for an upcoming spring or fall sport event or team.
 Their great concern is that their daughter has significant back pain and they do not know if she can play.
 A typical story is one like this:

 - Your daughter is complaining of continued dull back pain.
 Sometimes she suffers a very unsettling acute flare-up that causes you distress and great concern.

 - You took her to a spine specialist where an x-ray and MRI showed spondylosis, a crack in the vertebrae segment of the facet joint called the pars interarticularis.